-Located in close proximity to the ski resort towns of Big Pines and Wrightwood, and at an elevation of 7,000 feet, summer temperatures average in the low 80s with cool nights making it the perfect summertime getaway from the sweltering summer days in the LA basin.
+Located close to the ski resort towns of Big Pines and Wrightwood and at an elevation of 7,000 feet, summer temperatures average in the low 80s with cool nights, making it the perfect summertime escape from the sweltering summer days in the LA basin.

 Table Mountain Nature Trail

-There is also The Table Mountain Nature Trail that runs through the campground, where animal enthusiasts can enjoy both the area’s furry and feathered critters, including a rare and unique glimpse of the California condor.
+The Table Mountain Nature Trail runs through the campground, where animal enthusiasts can enjoy both the area’s furry and feathered critters, including a rare and unique glimpse of the California condor.

-For the avid hiker or backpacker, Table Mountain serves as a gateway to over 500 miles of hiking trails located within the Table Mountain range.
+Table Mountain serves as a gateway to over 500 miles of hiking trails located within the Table Mountain range for the avid hiker or backpacker.

 That’s just too many to explore in one or two days, so an overnight stay is usually a welcome option.